deeparocks/impactdaos-xyz/posts/6-daos-and-the-future.md

 ---
-chapter: 5
+chapter: 6
-title: Closing Notes
+title: DAOs and the Future
 description: The future of work for the individual and Collective
 ---

 # Closing Notes

 Peaking at the future of doing good is exciting!
 From voluntary carbon credits to UBI, we’ve covered the present of mature ImpactDAOs.
 This is a part of a larger conversation around what the future will look like and, specifically, what the future of work will be.
 The future of work for the individual and collective is distributed, coordinated, and self-sovereign individuals solving the brokenness of the world together.
 The way to do this is through ImpactDAOs.